Axial-field-induced chiral channels in an acoustic Weyl system

-For completeness, we present the derivation of the Berry-monopole represented by a WP.
+{\bf Chirality and Berry curvature.} For completeness, we present the derivation of the Berry-monopole represented by a WP.
 A WP is a conical touching of two bands, hence its general Hamiltonian can be written as \begin{linenomath}

 \end{linenomath} where $\mathbf{d}(\mathbf{k})$ is a vector linear in $\mathbf{k}$. in polar coordinates $\mathbf{d}= |\mathbf{d}|\,(\sin{\theta}\cos{\phi}\,,\, \sin{\theta}\sin{\phi} \,,\, \cos{\theta})$.
 The eigenvalues of the Hamiltonian~(\ref{eqn:hh}) are $\epsilon(\mathbf{k})=\pm|\mathbf{d}(\mathbf{k})|$.
 The eigenvectors are \begin{linenomath}